Safe and Cool Summer Activities for Preschoolers

 Summer sun sponge painting

 Sponge painting is a classic preschool activity that helps children practice their fine motor skills and explore their creativity.
-You will need yellow and orange paint, sponges cut into circles and rectangles, and white paper.
-Help the children dip their sponges in the paint and press them onto the paper to create a sun.
-For a more vibrant result, use yellow and orange shades.
-Once the “suns” are dry, allow the children to use glitter, buttons, or markers to personalize their masterpieces.
+Help the children dip sponges in yellow and orange paint and press them onto paper to create a sun.
+Once dry, allow the children to use glitter, buttons, or markers to personalize their work.
+Pressing and lifting sponges builds the hand strength and wrist control children need for writing.

 All about me poster

-The beginning of the school year is the best time for children to get to know each other.
-An “all about me” poster activity is the perfect ice-breaker to help the children connect and for you to learn more about the new children in your classroom.
-Print out a fillable poster and help each child fill it out.
-It should have space for the child’s name, age, favorite animal, favorite food, favorite color, things they love, pets, best friend, and a space for their photograph.
-Then, have each child share their poster with the class.
+The beginning of the school year is the perfect time for children to get to know each other.
+An “all about me” poster activity is an ideal ice-breaker.
+Print out a fillable poster with space for each child's name, age, favorite animal, favorite food, favorite color, things they love, pets, best friend, and a photograph.
+Then have each child share their poster with the class.
+This activity builds self-awareness, vocabulary, and the kind of relationship skills that support a positive classroom community all year.

 Outdoor activities are perfect for summertime weather.
 While lesson planning, you can create summer learning activities using simple materials that are easy to find at craft stores or even in your backyard.